iftas-org/resources/CARIAD/README.md

 We support fair practices and offer a process for delisting domains that have addressed the reasons for their initial listing.

 In order to delist a domain, a request must be sent from an address at the listed domain (eg: abuse@listed-domain.tld) to our contact address below, with evidence that the issue has been resolved.
-We may verify the address by sending back a confirmation message and asking for a response.
+We may verify the address by sending back a confirmation message asking for a response.

 Delisting requests must be send to the delisting email address, written in English language, in text form: delist-cariad (a) iftas (.) org